recursive-beast/rollup-plugin-external-assets/README.md

 npm test
 ```

+:memo: You might want to redirect snapshot diffs somewhere else instead of `stdout`.
+Checkout this [issue][7] for the package that produces the diffs.

 Note that rollup may emit warnings for unspecified options, or for some other reasons.
 I made sure they are ignored with the `no-rollup-warnings` flag in the npm test script.